evilactually/dvk/README.md

 # QUIRKS & PECULARITIES

-During design of these bindings I had to make some hard decisions, that may not necessarily please everyone, but due to the language differences between Rust and C they nevertheless had to be made.

 * Core functions are loaded dynamically and returned in a struct.

 * Core functions are loaded in two stages, first global, then instance-specific.